 The Bottom Line

-By itself, a real estate offer letter can’t necessarily guarantee that’ll you’ll get the home you have your eye on, especially if you’re up against buyers willing to pay more cash upfront.
+By itself, a real estate offer letter can’t necessarily guarantee you’ll get the home you have your eye on, especially if you’re up against buyers willing to make an all-cash offer above the listing price.
 But a well-written letter can convince a seller to consider you as potential buyer.

 Photo credit: ©iStock.com/psphotograph, ©iStock.com/g-stockstudio, ©iStock.com/TommL